md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Digital service platforms.
 * Emerging GovTech initiatives.

-These foundations provide an opportunity to explore how AI, analytics, knowledge management, and policy intelligence systems can complement existing digital governance capabilities.
+These foundations provide an opportunity to explore how AI, analytics, knowledge management, and policy intelligence systems can complement existing digital governance capabilities [17, 18, 20, 21, 32, 33].

-### Government Interest in Artificial Intelligence
+## Government Interest in Artificial Intelligence

 Government institutions have increasingly recognized the importance of AI for economic competitiveness, public administration, and national development.
-Various policy discussions, strategic initiatives, and capacity-building programs have highlighted AI as a priority area for future investment.
+Various policy discussions, strategic initiatives, and capacity-building programs have highlighted AI as a priority area for future investment [30, 35, 36, 80].

 Emerging areas of interest include: